Bhavya2910/Cyboring-self-help-app/README.md

-# Cyboring - Self Help App
+# Student Self Help App

 ## Description
-Cyboring - Self Help App is a mobile application built using Flutter that aims to assist users in managing their daily tasks, organizing their schedules, and keeping track of important notes.
+Student Self Help App is a mobile application built using Flutter that aims to assist users in managing their daily tasks, organizing their schedules, and keeping track of important notes.
 This app provides a user-friendly interface and integrates several useful features, including a to-do list, a calendar, and the ability to upload and view PDF notes.

 ## Features